What Happens to my Referral?

 If you wish to be seen privately though your private health insurance or as a fee paying patient, you will normally need a private referral letter from the GP.

-This may take up to 10 working days to prepare (unless you have been advised otherwise by the GP) and can be collected from Reception, or emailed to you.
+This may take up to 10 working days to prepare (unless you have been advised otherwise) and can be collected from Reception, emailed to you or via text message with a link to your mobile phone.